 Make Use of EDM Campaigns

 Speaking of mailing lists, making sure that your email marketing efforts are linking up properly with the rest of your advertising.
 Focus on creating a cohesive EDM campaign, whether that means investing in PPC partnerships, remarketing advertising, or just handing out flyers on the street.
 All of the components of your campaign should share branded features and a unified aesthetic.

 If your concert is a repeat event, it costs nothing to look back at past reviews and use them to your advantage.
 Every event coordinator in Melbourne worth their salt knows that good feedback never expires.
 You can even benefit from the not so good reviews.
 Make a point of having listened to suggestions and tell guests to expect improvements this year.
 For example, ‘We have a bigger variety of drinks/snacks on offer this year.’

 With so much emphasis on the importance of new media, it is easy to forget that people still buy magazines and newspapers.
 Even if they only read them in digital form, many continue to subscribe to local publications.
 In towns with a high student population, for example, advertising in free music brochures is a fantastic way to secure cheap promotion.

 Amp up the Excitement

-, promotion doesn’t stop on the day of the event.
+For a concert manager, promotion doesn’t stop on the day of the event.
 You need to keep pushing and continue to give people a reason to buy tickets.
 Use the classic VIP strategy as inspiration.
 Nightclubs always put their VIP sections where regular guests can see them, so that they are tempted to upgrade.
 For the first half of the event (sometimes longer), you can still convince people to attend by showing them teaser pictures and video clips.

 by: Antony Hampel